aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 * Links to websites inside texts, shapes, or media
 * Links to slides

-Aspose.Slides for Java allows you to perform many tasks involving hyperlinks in presentations.
+Aspose.Slides for Node.js via Java allows you to perform many tasks involving hyperlinks in presentations.

 {{% alert color="primary" %}}